This article will focus on your motivation.

 I loved writing these stories and I simply had to write them.
 I was motivated.
 You can see my stories here.

-If this describes you then, like me, you will have a fantastic time writing for children so be sure and read the following articles.
+If this describes you then, like me, you will have a fantastic time writing for children so be sure and click the links below.
+You will find lots more help to get you started.

 In writing these articles about how to write for children I have drawn directly from my personal and professional experience.